Terms and conditions

 12.5 We will usually determine which rates you are eligible for based on your meter configuration.
 If you stop being eligible for the rate you are on because you no longer meet our criteria for that rate, we may require you to change to an alternative rate and if we do we will give you 30 days’ notice in writing in advance unless clause 2.2 applies.

-12.6 We may change the rates, fees and charges that we charge you, as well as the level of any prompt payment discount.
-We will give you 30 days’ notice in advance of any increase in our rates, fees or charges or any decrease in our prompt payment discount, together with our reasons for that increase or decrease.
-If our rates, fees or charges are increasing, or our prompt payment discount is decreasing, by more than 5% (and, in the case of a fee or charge, the increase is reasonably likely to have a material effect on consumers) then we will give you an individual notice of that increase or decrease by mail or email as soon as possible.
+12.6 We may change the rates, fees and charges that we charge you, as well as the level of any discount.
+We will give you 30 days’ notice in advance of any increase in our rates, fees or charges or any decrease in any discount, together with our reasons for that increase or decrease.
+If our rates, fees or charges are increasing, or any discount is decreasing, by more than 5% (and, in the case of a fee or charge, the increase is reasonably likely to have a material effect on consumers) then we will give you an individual notice of that increase or decrease by mail or email as soon as possible.

-If our rates, fees or charges are increasing, or our prompt payment discount is decreasing, by less than 5% (or, in the case of a fee or charge, the increase is not reasonably likely to have a material effect on consumers) then we will give you notice of that increase or decrease by any of the following methods:
+If our rates, fees or charges are increasing, or any discount is decreasing, by less than 5% (or, in the case of a fee or charge, the increase is not reasonably likely to have a material effect on consumers) then we will give you notice of that increase or decrease by any of the following methods:

 (a) advertising in your local daily newspaper;